lley154/zokrates-math-example/README.md

 -rw-rw-r-- 1 zokrates zokrates   75 Mar 10 04:26 math.zok
 -rw-r--r-- 1 zokrates zokrates 1589 Mar 10 04:41 verification.key
 ```
-- The proviing.key is has the trusted setup parameters and used by the prover to generate proofs
+- The ```proving.key``` is has the trusted setup parameters and used by the prover to generate proofs
-- The verification.key contains public parameters needed to verify proofs and used by verifiers
+- The ```verification.key``` contains public parameters needed to verify proofs and used by verifiers

 ### Execute the program
 ```